-On the east side, there were a number of places they’d dug, in full view of the mainland but on the west side, there were only two paths down and therefore two places where there’d been disturbances.
+On the east side, there were a number of places they’d dug, in full view of the mainland but on the west side, there were only two paths down, walkways, and therefore few disturbances.

 A nasty thought struck him about the nearer path on the west.
-He crossed the hundred metres and reached the top of the woodwork, lying where he knew he could observe and not be observed, though it did mess up his kagoul.
-What he saw shocked him.
+He crossed the hundred metres and reached the top of the woodwork, crouching where he knew he could observe and not be observed, though it did mess up his kagoul.

-Near a cave below, on the pebbled strip of land now encroached on by the rising tide, Laura was arguing the toss with Tel and he was telling her, in no uncertain terms, to come back up with him.
+Near a cave down there, Laura was arguing the toss with Tel, his manager and he was telling her, in no uncertain terms, to come back up with him.

 ‘Hello, Miles.
 Your gamekeeper was a bit -‘

-‘He asked you to leave the beach and you gave him a hard time.
-Look at your face now.
-I’m not happy – guests on this island usually show some respect.’
+‘He asked you to leave the beach and you gave him a hard time – look at your face now.
+I’m not happy, Laura – guests on this island usually show some respect.’

-She thought of getting on the high horse but felt she’d got about as much as she was going to, she apologized, her shoulders sagging on cue.
-‘I’m really sorry, Miles.
-It’s when I saw that earth in your shed,’ the nerve of the woman, ‘I thought I’d explore.’
+She thought of getting on the high horse but felt she’d got about as much as she was going to, she apologized, shoulders sagging on cue.
+‘I’m really sorry, Miles, it’s when I saw that earth in your shed,’ the nerve of the woman, ‘I thought I’d explore.’

 ‘It just looked inviting.’